Driving and characterizing nucleation of urea and glycine polymorphs in water: Materials and Methods

 \subsection{Simulations setup}

-A 5.0 $nm \times$ 5.0 $nm \times$ 5.0 $nm$ simulation box containing 300 urea and around 3300 TIP3P \cite{Jorgensen1983tip3p} water molecules is built to mimic the work of Salvalaglio \textit{et al} \cite{salvalaglio2015molecular}.
+A 5.0 nm $\times$ 5.0 nm $\times$ 5.0 nm simulation box containing 300 urea and 3085 TIP3P \cite{Jorgensen1983tip3p} water molecules is built to mimic the work of Salvalaglio \textit{et al} \cite{salvalaglio2015molecular}.
 The partial charges of urea were adopted from the Amber03 \cite{amber03} database.
 For the aqueous simulations of glycine, we follow the simulation protocol established in Ref.~\onlinecite{Bushuev2017mdGlycine}.
-A simulation box of size 3.6 $nm \times$ 3.6 $nm \times$ 3.6 $nm$ is constructed with 72 glycine molecules and $\sim$1200 SPC/E \cite{berendsen1987spce} water molecules with generalized Amber force field (GAFF) \cite{amber_gaff}, and the charges on glycine are those derived using the CNDO methodology in Ref.~\onlinecite{Derissen1977}.
+A simulation box of size 3.6 nm $\times$ 3.6 nm $\times$ 3.6 nm is constructed with 72 glycine molecules and 1200 SPC/E \cite{berendsen1987spce} water molecules with generalized Amber force field (GAFF) \cite{amber_gaff}, and the charges on glycine are those derived using the CNDO methodology in Ref.~\onlinecite{Derissen1977}.
 This combination of the GAFF and CNDO charges for glycine is utilized because it has been found to accurately reproduce the physical properties of both aqueous and crystalline glycine as well as inducing $\alpha$-glycine crystallization from solution \cite{Cheong2010}.
 The glycine simulations correspond to a saturated glycine solution (whose molality is experimentally measured to be 3.33 mol/kg) \cite{Bushuev2017mdGlycine}.
-However, since the level of supersaturation is known to be one of the driving forces of nucleation in solvated system and solubilities measured with computational methods tend to be underestimated comparing to experiments due to finite size effect and force field limits \cite{Jiang2019nucleationNaCl}, the system might be considered as supersaturated under the particular force field utilized here.
+However, since we do not explicitly calculate the solubility of glycine with the GAFF parameterization using the SPC/E water model, the solubilty and the saturation level of glycine is unknown during the simulations.